• Free shipping on all orders

 Learn more »

-Like any living critter, our cats need adequate water in their bodies for all their life functions.
-But due to their evolution in dry climates, cats have evolved to get most of their water requirements from the flesh of their prey.
-This means they tend not to drink as much water as they need in their domesticated lives.
-Combined with a commonly dry kibble diet, this can lead to a risk of becoming dehydrated.
+Like any living creature, cats need adequate water for all their life functions.
+However, due to their evolution in dry climates, cats have evolved to get most of their water requirements from the flesh of their prey.
+Therefore, some don’t drink as much water as they need in their domesticated lives.
+Combined with a dry kibble diet, this can lead to a risk of becoming dehydrated.

-In cases of dehydration, you should take your cat to see a vet for the best possible care.
-But, in cases of mild heat stress or high temperatures, you can help to avoid severe dehydration by offering your cat some homemade electrolytes.
+If your cat is dehydrated, you should take them to the vet.
+However, in cases of mild heat stress or high temperatures, you can prevent severe dehydration by providing homemade pedialyte for cats.

-These electrolytes can also help keep very sick cats stable until they can see a professional.
-Without adequate pet electrolytes available at home, you can still create a helpful solution with ingredients you likely have in your pantry!
+These electrolytes can also help stabilize very sick cats until they can see a professional.
+Even without adequate pet electrolytes available at home, you can still create a helpful solution with ingredients you likely have in your pantry!

 hepper cat paw divider